malmostad/intranet-assets/README.md

 A web server optimized to serve static files.
 Ruby is not needed on the server.

 ## Development Setup
 The assets are developed using Sprockets and the Asset Pipeline in a stripped down Ruby on Rails-application.
 The application is only used for development, testing, build and deployment.
-Only static files are deployed to the server.
 You can use the application as a local asset host when you are developing or adapting other applications to the global assets.

 To install the required Ruby gems, run:

 ```
 $ bundle install
 ```

 Start the local asset server: